RSFT functors for strong cobordisms and applications: Algebraic Formalism

 where $\pi_{1,l}$ is the completed version of the projection from $EV$ to $S^lV \subset SV \subset EV$.
 Since $\mathfrak{mc}$ has degree $0$, it does not matter where to put the Maurer-Cartan element in \Cref{fig:pmc}.
 The same construction holds for any $a\in \overline{SV\otimes_{\bk}R}$ of degree $0$, and we have the following.

-\begin{lemma} For $s\in \overline{EV\otimes_{\bk}R}$ and $a\in \overline{SV\otimes_{\bk}R}$ such that $\deg(a)=0$, we have assuming $s$ is of pure degree. \end{lemma} \begin{proof} The proof is again by examining that both sides correspond to the same linear combination of forests.
+\begin{lemma} For $s\in \overline{EV\otimes_{\bk}R}$ and $a\in \overline{SV\otimes_{\bk}R}$ such that $\deg(a)=0$, we have assuming that $s$ is of pure degree. \end{lemma} \begin{proof} The proof is again by examining that both sides correspond to the same linear combination of forests.
 The left-hand side can be interpreted as summing over the following forests (with coefficient from $e^a$) with the top level representing $s$.

-While the same forest can be interpreted the other way.
+While the same forest can be interpreted in another way.
 Namely, when the $p^{k,l}$ component is glued to the forest representing $s$, then it corresponds to a component of $\widehat{p}_a(s)\odot e^a$.
 And when the $p^{k,l}$ component is not glued to $s$, it corresponds to a component of $(-1)^{|s|}s\odot \widehat{p}(e^a-1)$.
-The coefficients match by the same argument of \Cref{lem:phimc}.
+The coefficients match by the same argument as \Cref{lem:phimc}.
 The extra sign of the last term comes from the fact that $|\widehat{p}|=1$. \end{proof}

 Then $p^{k,l}_{\mathfrak{mc}}$ is the structural map under the change of coordinates by $\exp_{\mc}$.
 More precisely, we have the following. \begin{proposition} For a Maurer-Cartan element $\mathfrak{mc}$ and a filtered completed $BL_\infty$ algebra $p^{k,l}$, we have $p^{k,l}_{\mathfrak{mc}}$ forms a filtered completed $BL_\infty$ algebra.
 Moreover, the deformed structure does not depend on the constant term of $\mathfrak{mc}$. \end{proposition} \begin{proof} By \Cref{lem:pmc}, $p^{k,l}_{\mathfrak{mc}}(v_1,\ldots,v_k)= \pi_{1,l} \circ \exp_{-\mathfrak{mc}} \circ \widehat{p} \circ \exp_{\mathfrak{mc}}(v_1\odot \ldots \odot v_k)$ and $\widehat{p}_{\mc} = \exp_{-\mc}\circ \widehat{p}\circ \exp_{\mc}$.
 Therefore $\widehat{p}_{\mathfrak{mc}}\circ \widehat{p}_{\mathfrak{mc}}(s)=\exp_{-\mathfrak{mc}}\circ\widehat{p}\circ\widehat{p}\circ \exp_{\mc}(s)=0$.
 That $p^{k,l}_{\mc}$ does not depend on the constant term of $\mc$ follows easily from definitions. \end{proof}